FRRouting/frr/doc/user/installation.rst

    Turn off building of pimd.
 On some BSD platforms pimd will not build properly due to lack of kernel support.

+.. option:: --disable-vrrpd

+   Turn off building of vrrpd.
+Linux is required for vrrpd support;
+   other platforms are not supported.

 .. option:: --disable-pbrd

    Turn off building of pbrd.
 This daemon currently requires linux in order to function